Caroline Ingalls: Childhood

-Caroline was born 15 miles west of Milwaukee, Wisconsin, in the Town of Brookfield, Waukesha County.
+Caroline Quiner was born in 1839 15 miles west of Milwaukee, Wisconsin, in the Town of Brookfield, in Waukesha County.
 She was the fifth of seven children of Henry and Charlotte Quiner.
 Her brothers were Joseph, Henry, and Thomas, and her sisters were Martha, and Eliza.
 (The Quiners' first child, Martha Morse Quiner, died in 1836.)

-When Caroline was 5, her father died while serving as second mate on a ship, the schooner Ocean that capsized off St. Joseph, Michigan on Lake Michigan.
+When Caroline was 5, her father died while serving as second mate on a ship, the schooner Ocean, when it capsized in Lake Michigan, off St. Joseph, Michigan.
 There were no survivors.
 In 1849, her mother married farmer Frederick Holbrook.
 They had one child together, Lottie Holbrook.
-Caroline would later honor her stepfather’s memory by naming her son after him.
-At the age of 16 1/2, Caroline started working as a teacher.
+Caroline Quiner would later honor her stepfather’s memory by naming her son after him.
+At the age of 16½, Quiner started working as a teacher.

 Marriage

-On February 1, 1860, she married Charles Phillip Ingalls in Concord, Wisconsin.
+On February 1, 1860, Quiner married Charles Phillip Ingalls in Concord, Wisconsin.
 Together they had five children: Mary Amelia, Laura Elizabeth, Caroline Celestia (Carrie), Charles Frederick (Freddie), and Grace Pearl.